June 25, 2018

 The Architecture Lobby Stages a Radical Alternative to the AIA Conference on Architecture

-The non-profit hosted a participatory day-long “Think-in” taking aim at the profession’s most hot-button issues.
+The non-profit hosted a participatory day-long “Think-in” taking aim at the profession’s most hot-button issues including labor and equity.

 What felt like the entire U.S. architectural community descended upon New York this past week to attend the annual AIA Conference on Architecture for what the institute described as “three immersive days of what’s new and now in architecture and design.”
 The convention, which also included an expo during which more than 800 brands peddled their wares to architects, arguably showcased the state of architecture today.
 And for some, this is precisely the problem.